-If they will be paddling their kayak, bring a tow line.
+If they are paddling their kayak, bring a tow line.
 Keep the distance between your kayak and their small but not too close to avoid disrupting movements.

 Dress your kids for the weather.
 And yes, the weather in Hawaii does change seasonally.